 Actors in the mango value chain can access capital/credit through the bank and microfinance institutions (MFI).
 More than 30 MFIs are providing loans in Cambodia and many of them are lending to communities; however, their interest rates are very high.
 A farmer might engage more than one MFI at a time and they have difficulty in paying the loan.
 They mostly rely on the remittance from their family's migrant worker.
 The banking sector grew significantly from 2011.
 The interest rates of both banks and MFIs are relatively high for the agriculture sector.
-The average annual bank interest rates were around 16% on loans and 5% on deposits; however, the interest rates charged on loans by MFIs were 27.4%.
-There should be a mechanism to lower the interest rates, as other countries in the region have.
+The average annual bank interest rates were around 16% on loans and 5% on deposits; however, the interest rates, as other countries in the region have.
 A recent regulation of the National Bank of Cambodia requires interest rates to be no higher than 18%.